SoleBridge/SoleBridge.github.io/README.md

 ## Variables
 - **_Variables_** store values during computation.
 	- Variables have _types_, which define their size (in bytes) and the operations that can be done with them.
+ 	- Variables also have names or _identifiers_,which you can use to refer to the variable later.
-	- Note: Think of them as "chunks of memory" or some bytes.
+	- Note: Think of variables as "chunks of memory" or some bytes.
+ 	- Note: Think of the type as "what the memory holds.
+  		- i.e. it hold an integer, real (floating-point) number, picture, audio, a memory address (_pointer_), or something else.
+    		- This is what determines the _sizeof_ the variable or it's type.
 	- Variables are declared with the syntax:
 		- `var_type var_name;`.
 	- Multiple variables with the same type are defined with the syntax: